briandorsey/mtmws_cards/backyard_rain/README.md

 rain.

 Audio output 1: Backyard rain audio.
 Main knob position mapped to intensity.
-Audio input  1: (if any) is attenuverted based on Main knob position.
+Audio input  1: (if any) is mixed with Main knob position, Main knob acts as
+                offset to incomming signal.

 CV output 1   : Current intensity value as CV, about -6v to +6v
 CV output 2   :